The credibility of Jesus hinges on his resurrection.

 No Contemporary Refutation

-The books and letters comprising the New Testament were written during this time period, and copies of these documents were widely distributed throughout the region.
+The books and letters comprising the New Testament were written during this period, and copies of these documents were widely distributed throughout the region.

 High Price For Advocacy